-The obvious benefits of working for a company that hires at-home workers are predictable income, possible benefits like health insurance, and not having to take care of your own taxes (in some cases).
+Some of the more obvious benefits of working for a company that hires at-home employees are predictable income, benefits like health insurance, and not having to take care of your own taxes (in some cases).

-While these perks may sound amazing (and they are!) the drawbacks of starting your own work-from-home gig are many as well, including unpredictable income, no benefits or paid time off, and being responsible for your own taxes.
+While these perks may sound amazing (and they are!) the drawbacks of starting your own work from home job are many as well, including unpredictable income, no benefits or paid time off, and being responsible for your own taxes.

 Read Next | Post Your Job Skills